seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 The object datatype currently serves as a generic fallback for any value which is not representable otherwise.
-However, due to not having a well defined type, it has some issues for example when sequences are included into the array.
+However, due to not having a well defined type, it has some issues, for example when an array is filled with Python sequences.
-It also means that certain functions such as ``isnan()`` or ``conjugate()`` do not work for an array holding decimal values.
+Further, without a well defined type, functions such as ``isnan()`` or ``conjugate()`` do not necessarily work for example for an array holding decimal values since they cannot use ``decimal.Decimal`` specific API.
 To improve this situation it seems desirable to make it easy to create object dtypes with a specific python datatype.
 This is listed here specifically, for two reasons: